-In order to assess and compare finance options, there are several different price and comparison tools.
+In order to assess and compare finance options, there are several prices and comparison tools.
 The annual percentage rate (APR) is one way of comparing loans.
 It is particularly true when comparing loans of various durations.
 This is true.

-It is important to make sure that your business has such potential to give a consistent cash flow to your lender throughout the month if your lender requires a daily or a weekly payment schedule.
-Such a schedule of payments might not be an appropriate choice for companies which rely on month-end cash flow.
+It is important to ensure that your business has the potential to give a consistent cash flow to your lender throughout the month if your lender requires a daily or weekly payment schedule.
+Such a schedule of payments might not be an appropriate choice for companies that rely on month-end cash flow.

 4-When is my first payment due?

 It makes sense to assume that your first payment is due at the appropriate time of the month after you take the loan.
 On the other hand, your first payment will likely be due on the following day after the acceptance of the loan process only if you have a daily repayment schedule.